-How profitable a bank is has an effect on its long-term survivability.
-Earnings may be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, likely making the bank better able to withstand economic shocks.
-Losses, on the other hand, diminish a bank's ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, likely making the bank more resilient in tough times.
+Banks that are losing money, however, are less able to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for Ally Bank was 8.33 percent, below the national average of 9.28 percent.
+One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
+The most recent annualized quarterly return on equity for Ally Bank was 12.06 percent, above the national average of 8.10 percent.

-The bank reported net income of $764.0 million on total equity of $18.87 billion for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.23 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $2.13 billion on total equity of $16.96 billion.
+The bank reported an annualized return on average assets, or ROA, of 1.67 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.